GenericMappingTools/pygmt/doc/maintenance.md

 ### Check the README Syntax

-GitHub is a bit forgiving when it comes to the RST syntax in the README but PyPI is not.
+GitHub is a bit forgiving when it comes to the syntax in the README but PyPI is not.
 To check the README syntax, visit the
 [PyGMT TestPyPI release history](https://test.pypi.org/project/pygmt/#history), select the latest commit, and review the left sidebar and project description for any errors.